The 17 Best Books On Power

 Summary | Amazon

-Consider this #3 position as the “psychopaths’ pack”.
+Consider this entry as the “psychopaths’ pack” in our list.

 But first, let’s address the obvious controversy.